FrozenNL/Retro2VitaBubble/readme.txt

 There are two methods of creating the VPK:

-Method 1: Link the VPK to your existing ROM already present on the VITA.
-Press 1 in the APP to use this method.
-Method 2: Pack the ROM inside of your VPK.
-Press 2 or 3 in the APP to use this method and read the message below.
+Method 1: link the VPK to your existing ROM already present on the VITA.
+Press 1 in the APP to use this method Method 2: pack the ROM inside of your VPK.
+Press 2 or 3 in the APP to use this method and read the message below

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!<IMPORTANT>!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!